space-wizards/docs/src/en/general-proposals/robust-development.md

 game<!-- to be defined -->.
 This can and should include a basic project, but should avoid copy paste syndrome.

-    Avoid Recursion at any point where a writher types "we'll revisit this concept later" should be scrutinized heavily, and a new ordering should be considered.
+    Avoid Recursion at any point where a writer types "we'll revisit this concept later."
+The documentation should be scrutinized heavily, and a new ordering considered.

 2. Standard

-    Every Writer has a different style, this is will create issues when style seeps into document structure.
+    Every Writer has a different style.
+This is will create issues when style seeps into document structure.
 Documentation will need a standard structure.

 3. Simple